uva-cs3240-s22/group-project-a-22/README.md

 ```
 python manage.py createsuperuser
 ```
 You'll also want to setup a superuser on the postgres database.
-If you have already installed Heroku CLI, do that now.
+If you haven't already installed Heroku CLI, do that now.
 ```
 heroku run python manage.py createsuperuser --app group-project-a22
 ```